 - Payment of Members Expenses and Local Authority Acts

 The Directorate has a statutory obligation to:

-- provide the service which supports interaction and obligations with set down procedures.
+- Process applications, and provide the service which supports interaction and obligations with set down procedures.
 Take payments, maintain registers, maintain historic data relevant to buildings, administer action to ensure compliance with legislation.

 Who we will share your information with

-- Local and Public Authorities, private individuals and bodies in compliance with statute, maintenance of the 'Registers' and to assist in the determination of planning and building control applications
+- Local and Public Authorities and bodies in compliance with statute to assist in the determination of planning /registration and de registration applications

-- Legal advice in processing documents in support of applications, and in support of the planning enforcement function
+- Officers who provide legal support in processing documents in support of applications and the enforcement function.

 Please Note – Archive application images accessible via our online services will be considered for redaction on request

 Protecting your information

 - keep your information safe and secure in compliance with its information security policy